projection-engine/projection-engine/COMMIT_NOTES.md

-- Reworked InputEventsAPI
+- Added inertia to rigid body
-- Fixed physics pass not updating on time
+- Fixed physics not updating state when starting play
-- Reworked UI component styles
+- Fixed negative values for collision component
-- Fixed multiple bugs related to play/stop state
+- Fixed box collider not rotating with entity
+- Fixed new project error initializing
+- CameraAPI is now integrated with a worker, all transformations are done there
-- Fixed bugs related to UI rendering
+- Fixed rotation gizmo
+- Removed rotation/scaling locking
+- Fixed content browser scroll not re-setting when changing directories
+- Fixed renaming entity not updating hierarchy or inspector